andistoev/udacity-blockchain-developer-nanodegree--nd1309/project3-ethereum-supply-chain-n-data-auditing-dapp/README.md

   - Click the button [Purchase] and confirm from MetaMask to provide enough gas for contract execution
   - If everything has worked fine, you should see in the bottom of UI the contract event, certifying the action performed
-- At the end you will see the whole transaction history.
-Please note that the reason for the duplicates (but with the same hashcode) is that when the account in UI changes, the last event is popping out again:
+- At the end you will see the whole transaction history:

 ```bash
 Transaction History